alex-sir/google-homepage/README.md

-Project to replicate the look of the Google homepage.
-This project demonstrates my skills in replecating a simple webpage.
+Project replicating the look of the Google homepage.
+This demonstrates skills in replicating a simple webpage.